Public Debt Management Office

 c) Outstanding Treasury Bonds

-Outstanding Treasury Bonds as at 1st May 2023
+Outstanding Treasury bonds as at 30th June 2023

 For enquiries contact: pdmo@treasury.go.ke